smalldrew/canvas-notifier/README.md

 First, you'll need to set up credentials stuff (for texting and Canvas API).

-I set it up with multiple envs (there's probably a better way to do it) but you could also alter
+I set it up with multiple .env files (there's probably a better way to do it) but you could also alter
-the variables inside the code.
+the variables inside the code. (methods shown below)

 ### Gmail Texting Setup
-**Follow [this guide](https://support.google.com/accounts/answer/185833?p=InvalidSecondFactor&visit_id=637700239874464736-1954441174&rd=1) to get your credentials for texting.**
+**Follow [this guide](https://support.google.com/accounts/answer/185833?p=InvalidSecondFactor&visit_id=637700239874464736-1954441174&rd=1) to get your credentials for texting via Gmail servers.**

 #### ENV Method: